cylc/cylc-doc/src/workflow-design-guide/style-guide.rst

 trailing whitespace.

-Continuation markers are not needed in graph strings where trailing trigger arrows and booleans imply line continuation:
+Continuation markers are not needed in graph strings where trailing trigger arrows and boolean operators imply line continuation:

 .. code-block:: cylc